cs4241-20a/a3-persistence/README.md

 - body-parser: this will parse HTTP request body's, in this project to JSON files
 - response-time: this will record the HTTP response time

+This project also successfully uses MongoDB to add, update, and delete todo items.
+All of the data is persistant as well and be seen in real time being updated on the client and the database.

 ## Technical Achievements

 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy